 A ‘How to Use a Sewing Machine for Sewing Beginners’ Tutorial

 First, we need to consider what machine you have.
-Your machine will be one of three different types:
+Yours will be one of three different sewing machine types:

-I have to be honest, and say… I’ve never owned a non-mechanical machine… 😮 I know!
+I have to be honest, and say… I’ve never owned a non-mechanical machine… I know!
 Shocking right?
-So many of you probably have, but my reasoning has always been that if I can have an industrial that does a kick-butt job for almost as much, why spend almost £1000 for something that may not be up to par???
+So many of you probably have, but my reasoning has always been that if most of my readers will only ever have a fairly basic sewing machine, it’s better for me to teach them on the same type of machine so they know what I’m sewing is achievable for them too…

 Using a Mechanical Sewing Machine